-If a task is not attempted/submitted by the due date and the student is not exempt, the student will be awarded a zero mark.
+If a task is not attempted/submitted by the due date and the student is not exempt, the student may be awarded a zero mark.
 Teachers are required to generate a NESA warning letter and to request that students complete missed assessment tasks.
-Feedback on their performance will be presented with written comments, but the task will not count towards overall assessment totals.
+Feedback on their performance will be presented with written comments.